horizontalsystems/Unstoppable-Wallet-Website/src/faq/en/security/why-to-set-an-unlock-code-for-the-wallet-app.md

-# Why set an unlock code for the wallet app?
+# Why should an unlock code be set for the wallet app?

 Almost all non-custodial wallet types including Unstoppable have measures in place that are meant to keep the cryptocurrency funds secure in cases when the device ends up in unauthorized hands.